bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/log.rst

 Log Module
 ==========

-There is a global log interface for OTRS that provides the possibility to create own log backends.
+There is a global log interface for OTRS that provides the possibility to create own log back ends.

-Writing an own logging backend is as easy as reimplementing the ``Kernel::System::Log::Log()`` method.
+Writing an own logging back end is as easy as reimplementing the ``Kernel::System::Log::Log()`` method.

 Log Module Code Example
 -----------------------

-In this small example, we'll write a little file logging backend which works similar to ``Kernel::System::Log::File``, but prepends a string to each logging entry.
+In this small example, we'll write a little file logging back end which works similar to ``Kernel::System::Log::File``, but prepends a string to each logging entry.

 .. code-block:: Perl